 - Notify anyone potentially involved when a data breach occurs.

 - This way, people can take preventative measures as far as their various bank accounts are concerned

 - Hire a security professional to monitor all server activity

 - Make sure that equipment like computers and tablets are locked up during overnight cleanings

-eFileCabinet is a document management system that takes data security seriously and arms you with the tools to do be more efficient at your job and to protect your client’s data.
+eFileCabinet is a document management system that takes data security seriously and arms you with the tools to do be more efficient at your job and to protect your client’s personal information.
 You can use it to securely share and request essential financial documents without fear of them being intercepted and decrypted by attackers.
 It furthermore protects documents by being a secure system that can be protected by two-factor authentication and a strong permissions toolset.
 It’s recommended that this is utilized when your business deals with sensitive financial data.

 To learn more about how to better protect your client’s financial data, download and read our eBook Tech-Savvy Clients Are Going to Ask You Tough Questions.